LoopKit/loopdocs/docs/nightscout/remote-config.md

 choose-something-hard-to-guess

-* must contain at least 12 characters
+* must contain at least 12 characters and is case-sensitive
-* hint: don’t make it too long and do not put special characters in it (better stick to letters and numbers)
+* hint: don’t make it too long, best to use letters and numbers, best to avoid special characters
-* It is case-sensitive

 If you also use Browser Build method, you need to be careful not to mix up your keys.